 I write mainly about parenting and motherhood, obviously.
 I gotta be honest–my hard-core blogging days are waaaay behind me as I’ve leaned in another directions, but in my heyday, my most popular posts are I’m Glad They Warned Me, What I’d Like to Tell My Childless Friends, But Won’t, Dear Stay-At-Home-Moms: Go Ahead and Complain, What We Choose Over Homework, and Thanks For Nothing, American Girls (Why I Dislike American Girl Dolls).
 I write about maternal guilt, my struggle to find balance as a writer and part-time working mom, feminism and motherhood, and why I feel like a failure as an adult.
-Sometimes I tell funny stories about my kids, or vent about my dislike for homework, or explain why the 1980s was the best decade to be a kid, and sometimes I write about why three-year-olds kind of suck.
-I also totally overhauled my health this past year by begrudgingly going gluten free, and you can read about my struggle to get healthier and happier despite not getting much help from my doctors, with my series Your Best Self, For Real.
-I also used to have a song parody series, ParentZ Bop (like KidZ Bop- get it?) where readers rewrite popular songs with funny parenting lyrics and then I perform them.
-Because, in my other life, I’m a classically trained vocalist and music therapist.
+Sometimes I told funny stories about my kids, or vent about my dislike for homework, or explain why the 1980s was the best decade to be a kid, and sometimes I write about why three-year-olds kind of suck.